-- 1. Call to Order - 2.
-Proof of Notice and Certification of Quorum - 3.
-Approval of Minutes of Stockholders' Meeting September 29, 2020 - 4.
-Management Report - 5.
-Approval of the Company's Annual Report and Audited Financial Statements for the year 2020 - 6.
-Ratification of Corporate Acts and Resolutions - 7.
-Amendment to APO's Articles of Incorporation: Article IV - 8.
-Amendment to APO's By-laws: Articles II, III, and IV - 9.
-Election of Directors - 10.
-Appointment of External Auditor - 11.
-Other Matters - 12.
-Adjournment
+- 1. Call to Order

+- 2. Proof of Notice and Certification of Quorum

+- 3. Approval of Minutes of Stockholders' Meeting September 29, 2020

+- 4. Management Report

+- 5. Approval of the Company's Annual Report and Audited Financial Statements for the year 2020

+- 6. Ratification of Corporate Acts and Resolutions

+- 7. Election of Directors

+- 8. Appointment of External Auditor

+- 9. Other Matters

+- 10. Adjournment